rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## What is a worldview?

 A worldview is a set of beliefs and presuppositions needed to think, plan, and act in the world.
-These are the patterns of reality that we participate in.
+These include the patterns of reality that we participate in.

 All worldviews attempt to "make sense" of all other worldviews, subordinating those competing worldviews under a unifying principle.
-These are attempts at integrating all observed behavior and phenomena into a coherent model that "makes sense" of everything (including people with different worldviews).
+These are attempts at integrating all observed behavior and phenomena into a coherent model that "makes sense" of everything (including different worldviews).

 !!! example "pantheons and archetypes"
-    Each worldview attempts to subordinate other worldviews usually through syncretism, that is, combining various religious principles under a higher principle.
+    Each worldview attempts to subordinate other worldviews often through syncretism, that is, combining various religious principles under a higher principle.
 For example:

     * The Romans added the gods of conquered people to their pantheon, subordinating the foreign gods (competing worldviews) under Rome: worshipping those gods in temples and giving them Latin names, e.g., Athena became Minerva, Zeus became Jupiter, etc.